DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Our work is a practical continuation of the work of Clason [@Clason2023].
 In this work, quantum shot noise originating from photodiodes was studied, and in so doing a prototype device was constructed.
-This prototype utilized an LED soldered millimeters apart from a photodiode, which in turn outputs a variable analog signal from the device.
 In this section, we introduce the remaining hardware used for our implementations as well as the considerations taken in order to shift the focus from physics to computer science.

 ### 3.1 Optical RNG module